dmbarbour/wikilon/docs/Runtime.md

 # Awelon Runtime Design

+So what is my performance path?
+I'd like potential for state of the art performance, without too many difficulties.

+## A viable (but looong) Haskell path

 Haskell simplifies many problems surrounding GC, parallelism, parsing, serialization, stowage, linking, and indexing.
-OTOH, my Haskell interpreters for prior Awelon definitions have consistently been about 10x worse than C interpreters, even when I'm relatively careful about it.
-And I really want to do about 10x better than my prior C interpreters.
+OTOH, my Haskell interpreters for prior Awelon definitions have consistently been at least 10x worse than C interpreters, sometimes 100x worse.

-So what is my performance path?

 First, accelerators.
 I can and should get started much earlier on a widely useful "standard library" of accelerated functions and data types.
 If every time I see a significant performance bottleneck, I accelerate, I can consistently ratchet up performance and parallelism both, even if I'm assuming simple interpreters.